merenlab/merenlab.org/tutorials/infant-gut/index.md

 [CONCOCT](http://www.nature.com/nmeth/journal/v11/n11/full/nmeth.3103.html) results come from the CONCOCT module embedded within anvi'o.
 Finally, I generated Sharon et al. results by BLAST searching sequences in bins identified by the authors of the study (see [http://ggkbase.berkeley.edu/carrol](http://ggkbase.berkeley.edu/carrol)) to our contigs to have matching names.

+### Comparing binning results

-You can import any of these files into your profile database, and see how they group contigs.
-For instance, let's import CONCOCT results:
+You can import a file that describes the results of an external binning effort into your profile database, and see how they group contigs.
+For instance, let's import the CONCOCT collection:

 {% highlight bash %}
  $ anvi-import-collection -c CONTIGS.db -p PROFILE.db -C CONCOCT --contigs-mode ../03_EXTERNAL_BINNING_RESULTS/CONCOCT.txt